tomrcc/docsy-hugo-cloudcannon-template/content/en/docs/Snippets/list-of-snippets.md

 Readfile allows you to import the contents of an external file into a document.

-**TODO:** Figure out a way to change file input to access files in root rather than just in static
+**TODO:** Figure out a way to change file input to access files in root rather than just in static.
+Could get it to work with a text input.

 ### Iframe